scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ## 🐇 **2.1 Sommelier Context**

-🎥👨🏻‍🏫 The Sommelier protocol (Sommelier) is a Yield Aggregator project that has "Strategists" manage on-chain ERC4626 Vaults via the $SOMM chain infrastructure ($SOMM Validator sets, encoded-message transferrance via the Gravity Bridge, and $SOMM Governance).
-The project touts over 2X growth in TVL (now at 40+Million TVL) over the last 5-6 months and currently operates on Ethereum mainnet.
+🎥👨🏻‍🏫 [The Sommelier protocol (Sommelier)](https://www.sommelier.finance/) is a Yield Aggregator project that has "Strategists" manage on-chain ERC4626 Vaults (often called Cellars) via the $SOMM chain infrastructure ($SOMM Validator sets, encoded-message transferrance via the Gravity Bridge, and $SOMM Governance).
+The project touts over 70X growth in TVL (from 1 million to 70 million TVL at peak) over the last 12 months and currently operates on Ethereum mainnet.

 Since Sommelier uses ERC4626 Vaults, it requires new smart contracts to be made to integrate external protocols to its ERC4626 Vaults.
 These smart contracts are referred to as `Adaptors`.
 This tutorial / challenge serves as a written  walkthrough for creating `Adaptors`.